-- Which employees violate a specific rule? on page 58 - Which rules are violated by a specific employee? on page 58
+- Which employees violate a specific rule? - Which rules are violated by a specific employee?

 Which employees violate a specific rule?

 To display employees that violate a rule

 - 1. In the Manager, select the Identity Audit > Rule violations category. - 2.
 Select a rule violation in the result list. - 3.
 Select the Show rule violations task.